Bx64/Awesome-Compendia/README.md

     - Compendia Stakes Telegram Bot - by bindie
     - Compendia Tools Website - by arbaro
     - Compendia Validators Info - by the_bobbie_bunch
+    - Core Plugins
+        - Core Chameleon - by tortoise_emperor
+        - Productivity Statistics - by tortoise_emperor
+        - Round Monitor - by tortoise_emperor
+        - Universal Delegate Monitor - by tortoise_emperor
+    - Reward Calculators
         - Reward Calculator - by bfx
         - Reward Calculator - by cactus1549
         - Reward Calculator - by dutch_pool
         - Reward Calculator - by maryo
         - Reward Calculator - by the_bobbie_bunch

 ## Compendia Resources